sodadata/docs/soda/integrate-dbt.md

 ---
 layout: default
-title: Integrate Soda Core with dbt
+title: Integrate Soda Library with dbt
 description: Integrate Soda with dbt-core or dbt Cloud to access dbt test results from within your Soda Cloud account and leverage all its features.
 parent: Integrate
 ---

-# Integrate Soda Core with dbt
+# Integrate Soda Library with dbt
 *Last modified on {% last_modified_at %}*

 Integrate Soda with dbt to access dbt test results from within your Soda Cloud account.

-Use Soda Core to ingest the results of your dbt tests and push them to Soda Cloud so you can leverage features such as:
+Use Soda Library to ingest the results of your dbt tests and push them to Soda Cloud so you can leverage features such as:
 * visualizing your data quality over time
 * setting up alert notifications for your team when dbt tests fail
 * creating and tracking data quality incidents